Buying used: 2019 Holden Trailblazer LTZ review

 What’s the interior like?

-As mentioned, we tested the mid-spec LTZ and the interior is a real mixture of cheap-feeling plastics and functional equipment.
-Some of the controls aren’t as straightforward as they should be, like the digital information screen between the analogue dials on the instrument cluster which you cycle through via the indicator stalk rather than steering wheel controls.
+As mentioned, we tested the mid-spec LTZ and the interior was a real mixture of cheap-feeling plastics and functional equipment.
+Some of the controls weren’t as straightforward as they should be, like the digital information screen between the analogue dials on the instrument cluster, which you cycled through via the indicator stalk rather than steering wheel controls.

-The Trailblazer gets an eight-inch infotainment screen which looks and feels smaller than it is.
-That said, the screen is angled to protect it from glare, and you get native sat-nav as well as Apple and Android connectivity.
-The native infotainment system is relatively basic, missing out on the feature-rich system used in other Holden vehicles, like the Commodore, so, stick with smartphone mirroring.
-General controls, like active safety, 4×4, and HVAC are big, clearly labelled and easy to reach from the driver’s seat.
+The 2019 Holden Trailblazer had an eight-inch infotainment screen which looked and felt smaller than it was.
+That said, the screen was angled to protect it from glare, and you got native sat-nav as well as Apple and Android connectivity.
+The native infotainment system was relatively basic, missing out on the feature-rich system used in other Holden vehicles, like the Commodore.
+General controls, like active safety, 4×4, and HVAC were big, clearly labelled and easy to reach from the driver’s seat.

-The basics are there with a practical-looking dash layout dominated by the infotainment screen and centre directional air vents, but it all feels cheap for a vehicle costing more than $55k.
+The basics were there with a practical-looking dash layout dominated by the infotainment screen and centre-directional air vents.
+But it all felt cheap for a vehicle costing more than $52k.

 Trailblazer Dsc 4115

-The Trailblazer LTZ is sold as a seven-seater, although the third-row seats are too cramped for an adult to use with a lack of headroom the most significant issue.
-That said, the third-row seats are wide and there are roof-mounted air vents and cup holders with enough boot space behind them for some groceries.
+The 2019 Holden Trailblazer LTZ was sold as a seven-seater, although the third-row seats were too cramped for an adult to use, with a lack of headroom the most significant issue.
+That said, the third-row seats were wide and there were roof-mounted air vents and cup holders with enough boot space behind them for some groceries.

-The second-row seats tumble forward for access into the third-row, and there’s good head and legroom, but the issue is the shape of the seats.
-The seat base is mounted too low, and the base is too short while the backrest is too upright; it all feels like you’re sitting in the back of a pickup rather than a roomy 4X4 wagon.
-The middle seat in the second-row is a perch rather than a seat an adult could use.
-The two outboard seats offer ISOFIX mounts and there are three top tether anchor points on the backs of the seats.
+The second-row seats tumbled forward for access into the third-row, and there was good head and legroom, but the issue was the shape of the seats.
+The seat base was mounted too low, and the base was too short while the backrest was too upright.
+It all felt like you were sitting in the back of a pickup rather than a roomy 4X4 wagon.
+The middle seat in the second row was a perch rather than a seat an adult could use.
+The two outboard seats offered ISOFIX mounts and there were three top tether anchor points on the backs of the seats.

 Trailblazer Dsc 4262

-Into the front, and the driver’s seat gets powered adjustment although the passenger’s seat only gets manual adjustment.
-Thanks to the side step, and grab handles, getting in and out of the front two rows is quite easy.
-As far as storage is concerned, there are cup holders near the centre console storage which is deep, there’s a glovebox and the door bins will hold a 500ml water bottle.
+Into the front, and the driver’s seat had powered adjustment on the 2019 Holden Trailblazer.
+Although the passenger’s seat only got manual adjustment.
+Thanks to the side step and grab handles, getting in and out of the front two rows was quite easy.
+As far as storage was concerned, there were cup holders near the centre console storage, which was deep.
+There was also a glovebox and doorbins that held a 500ml water bottle.

 2nd Row

-The boot with the third-row seats folded away offers 878 litres of space, which reduces to 235L with the third-row seats in use.
-The cargo blind can be stored under the boot floor, which means the loading height is higher than expected, and the tie-down points are too high up the side of the space.
-There’s a light and 12V outlet in the back which is handy for a fridge.
-The full-size spare is underslung, but you’ll need to raise the boot floor to get to the release mechanism.
+The boot with the third-row seats folded away offered 878 litres of space, which reduced to 235L with the third-row seats in use.
+The cargo blind could be stored under the boot floor, which means the loading height was higher than expected, and the tie-down points were too high up the side of the space.
+There was a light and 12V outlet in the back, which was handy for a fridge.
+The full-size spare is underslung, but you needed to raise the boot floor to get to the release mechanism.

 What about ownership?

-The Trailblazer offers a five-year, unlimited-kilometre warranty and seven-years capped-price servicing if you purchase the Holden Lifetime Service Guarantee.
-The service schedule is 12 months or 12,000km with a free one-month health check.
-Servicing costs range from $319 to $499.
+The Trailblazer offered a five-year, unlimited-kilometre warranty and seven-year capped-price servicing if you purchased the Holden Lifetime Service Guarantee.
+The service schedule was 12 months or 12,000km with a free one-month health check.
+Servicing costs at the time ranged from $319 to $499.

 What about safety?